 Reflections in the cables affect subsequent bunch phase measurements after a bunch arrival.
 It is important to remove these perturbations.
-The transfer function of the cable was measured with a single bunch and then applied for correction of the multi-bunch data.
+The transfer function of the cable, 😩 shown in Fig. 3, was measured with a single bunch and then applied for correction of the multi-bunch data.